Nanlin0507/second-sight/README.md

 installing with adb.

 ## Tips for modifying
+The neural network running on the device and detecting text is trained using [Jupyter Notebooks](http://jupyter.org/) using the following Python libraries:
+* NumPy 1.10.4
+* Python Imaging Library 1.1.7
+* MatPlotLib 1.4.3
+* TensorFlow 0.7.1
+* SciPy 0.16.0

 These are the most important files of the project:
 * notebooks/Prepare data.ipynb: Downloads the datasets and prepares the data for training
 * notebooks/Create and freeze graph.ipynb: Defines, trains, and saves the classifier, which is a ConvNet that looks for text in images
 * second-sight/src/.../TensorflowImageListener.java: Preprocesses images, calls the JNI code to do inference, calls the Cloud Vision API, etc.
 * second-sight/jni/tensorflow_jni.cc: The inference happens here

-The notebooks use bash commands to create/delete directories, and to download and unzip archives.
+The notebooks use bash commands to create/delete directories and to download and unzip archives.
 These might not run on some systems (e.g. Windows).
 In that case, you have to do those tasks manually.

+Also note that training the neural network requires a computer with a relatively new NVIDIA GPU (e.g. GeForce 980TI), at least 8 GB of RAM, and a fast internet connection (the dataset used for training is larger than 10 GB).

 ## Used works
 * [TensorFlow numerical computation library](https://www.tensorflow.org/)